jzoran/ghorgs/README.md

 ## Set up
 * The project is written in go, so you have to set up go environment.
-* The bare minimum is to have the latest installation of go for your environment and set GOPATH to the root of your go projects and GOBIN to the path where you want the executables to end up after `go install`.
+* The bare minimum is to have the latest installation of go for your environment.

 ### config